 - (J) a farm mutual insurance company;

 - (K) a county mutual insurance company;

 - (L) a Lloyd's plan;

 - (M) a reciprocal or interinsurance exchange;

 - (N) a group hospital service corporation;

 - (O) a stipulated premium company; and

 - (P) a nonprofit legal services corporation.

-- (8) Internal control over financial reporting--A process implemented by an entity's board of directors, management, and other personnel designed to provide

-reasonable assurance regarding the reliability of the entity's financial statements.
+(8) Internal control over financial reporting -- A process implemented by an entity's board of directors, management, and other personnel designed to provide reasonable assurance regarding the reliability of the entity's financial statements.
 The term includes policies and procedures that:

-- (A) relate to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of assets; - (B) provide reasonable assurance that: - (i) transactions are recorded as necessary to permit preparation of the financial statements; and - (ii) receipts and expenditures are made only in accordance with authorizations of management and directors; and - (C) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use, or disposition of assets that could have a material effect on the financial statements. - (9) Management--The management of an insurer or HMO or group of insurers or HMOs subject to this section. - (10) SEC--The United States Securities and Exchange Commission. - (11) Section 404--Section 404, Sarbanes-Oxley Act of 2002 (15 U.S.C. §7262), and rules adopted under that section. - (12) Section 404 report--Management's report on internal control over financial reporting as determined by the SEC and the related attestation report of an accountant. - (13) SOX-compliant entity--An entity that is required to comply with or voluntarily complies with: - (A) the preapproval requirements provided by 15 U.S.C. §78j-1(i); - (B) the audit committee independence requirements provided by 15 U.S.C. §78j-1(m)(3); and
+TITLE 28.
+INSURANCE Part I. Texas Department of Insurance Chapter 7.
+Corporate and Financial Regulation

+(A) relate to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of assets;

+(B) provide reasonable assurance that:

+(i) transactions are recorded as necessary to permit preparation of the financial statements; and

+(ii) receipts and expenditures are made only in accordance with authorizations of management and directors; and

+(C) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use, or disposition of assets that could have a material effect on the financial statements.

+(9) Management--The management of an insurer or HMO or group of insurers or HMOs subject to this section.

+(10) SEC--The United States Securities and Exchange Commission.

+(11) Section 404--Section 404, Sarbanes-Oxley Act of 2002 (15 U.S.C. §7262), and rules adopted under that section.

+(12) Section 404 report--Management's report on internal control over financial reporting as determined by the SEC and the related attestation report of an accountant.

+(13) SOX-compliant entity--An entity that is required to comply with or voluntarily complies with:

+(A) the preapproval requirements provided by 15 U.S.C. §78j-1(i);

+(B) the audit committee independence requirements provided by 15 U.S.C. §78j-1(m)(3); and

-- (C) the internal control over financial reporting requirements provided by 15 U.S.C. §7262(b) and Item 308, SEC Regulation S-K. - (14) Subsidiary--Has the meaning assigned by [the] Insurance Code §823.003. - (d) Filing and extensions [Extensions] for filing [Filing] of audited financial report [Audited Financial Report]. - (1) Except as provided in paragraphs (2), (3), and (4) of this subsection, an insurer or HMO that is required to have an annual audit performed by an accountant and to file an audited financial report with the Commissioner [commissioner] under [the] Insurance Code Chapter 401, Subchapter A, shall file the audited financial report with the Commissioner [commissioner] on or before June 1 for the preceding calendar year. - (2) Except as provided in paragraphs (3) and (4) of this subsection, an insurer or HMO that, along with any affiliated insurers or HMOs, is licensed in and does business only in Texas shall file the audited financial report with the Commissioner [commissioner] on or before June 30 for the preceding calendar year.
-This paragraph does not apply to an insurer or HMO that is a member of a group comprised of one or more insurers or HMOs authorized and actually doing the business of insurance in another state that requires that an audited financial report be filed on or before June 1 for the preceding calendar year. - (3) In accordance with [the] Insurance Code §401.004(b), the Commissioner [commissioner] may require an insurer or HMO to file an audited financial report on a date that precedes the June 1 deadline in paragraph (1) of this subsection or the June 30 deadline in paragraph (2) of this subsection.
-The Commissioner [commissioner] must notify the insurer or HMO of the filing date not later than the 90th day before that date. - (4) The Commissioner [commissioner] may grant an extension of the filing date in accordance with [the] Insurance Code §401.004(c).
-An extension granted under
+(C) the internal control over financial reporting requirements provided by 15 U.S.C. §7262(b) and Item 308, SEC Regulation S-K.

+(14) Subsidiary--Has the meaning assigned by Insurance Code §823.003.

+(d) Filing and extensions for filing of audited financial report.

+(1) Except as provided in paragraphs (2), (3), and (4) of this subsection, an insurer or HMO that is required to have an annual audit performed by an accountant and to file an audited financial report with the Commissioner under Insurance Code Chapter 401, Subchapter A, shall file the audited financial report with the Commissioner on or before June 1 for the preceding calendar year.

+(2) Except as provided in paragraphs (3) and (4) of this subsection, an insurer or HMO that, along with any affiliated insurers or HMOs, is licensed in and does business only in Texas shall file the audited financial report with the Commissioner on or before June 30 for the preceding calendar year.
+This paragraph does not apply to an insurer or HMO that is a member of a group comprised of one or more insurers or HMOs authorized and actually doing the business of insurance in another state that requires that an audited financial report be filed on or before June 1 for the preceding calendar year.

+(3) In accordance with Insurance Code §401.004(b), the Commissioner may require an insurer or HMO to file an audited financial report on a date that precedes the June 1 deadline in paragraph (1) of this subsection or the June 30 deadline in paragraph(2) of this subsection.
+The Commissioner must notify the insurer or HMO of the filing date not later than the 90th day before that date.